Post-Incident Review: How to Turn Cyber Attacks into Learning Opportunities

 4. Lessons learned / next steps

 After examining the cause, response, and impacts, identify clear next steps.
-Each action item should have:
+Each action item should have clear action items and incident remediation steps:

 • A designated owner